Hello Friends!

 I am so on fire about supporting others, including you, to own our inner strength.
 Here are three great ways to grow your tender and fierce self-compassion, and allow the goodness to ripple out:

-Both the books I recommended and the classes I’ve shared can help to steady you on the path to fierce self-compassion.
+The books, resources, and classes I’ve shared can help to steady you on the path to fierce self-compassion.

 Wishing you both tender nurturing and empowering strength,